sahat/hackathon-starter/README.md

 I find such style to be confusing for beginners.
 It took me a long time to grasp the concept of `exports` and `module.exports`, let alone having a global `app` reference in other files.
-That to me is a backward thinking.
+That to me is backward thinking.
 The `app.js` is the "heart of the app", it should be the one referencing models, routes, controllers, etc.
-When working solo on small projects I actually prefer to have everything inside `app.js` as is the case with [this]((https://github.com/sahat/ember-sass-express-starter/blob/master/app.js))
+When working solo on small projects, I prefer to have everything inside `app.js` as is the case with [this]((https://github.com/sahat/ember-sass-express-starter/blob/master/app.js))
 REST API server.

 ### How do I switch SendGrid for another email delivery service, like Mailgun or SparkPost?
-Inside the `nodemailer.createTransport` method arguments, simply change the service from `'Sendgrid'` to some other email service.
+Inside the `nodemailer.createTransport` method arguments, change the service from `'Sendgrid'` to some other email service.
 Also, be sure to update both username and password below that.
 See the [list of all supported services](https://github.com/nodemailer/nodemailer-wellknown#supported-services) by Nodemailer.

 How It Works (mini guides)
 --------------------------

-This section is intended for giving you a detailed explanation about how a particular functionality works.
-Maybe you are just curious about how it works, or maybe you are lost and confused while reading the code, I hope it provides some guidance to you.
+This section is intended for giving you a detailed explanation of how a particular functionality works.
+Maybe you are just curious about how it works, or perhaps you are lost and confused while reading the code, I hope it provides some guidance to you.

 ### Custom HTML and CSS Design 101